Give your little one a strong moniker with our list of Mexican baby boy names. Discover the meanings and origins of Hispanic boys’ names at Peanut.

 - Tupoc or Tupac: Meaning “warrior”.

-Whether it’s a strong ruler or your lifelong little cub, you’re sure to find the perfect Mexican baby boy name for your little niño.
+Whether it’s a strong ruler or your lifelong little cub, these cute and badass Mexican names are sure to be the perfect fit for your little niño.

 Still looking?
 Check out our full list of Mexican baby names for boys, girls, and they-bies.